rysh/blog/content/post/the-origami-architecture/index.md

 ![Use DI](./origami_05.png)
 ![Use Constructor Injection](./origami_06.png)

+I will not go into the pros and cons of the use of the DI Container itself, as this is not the purpose of this post.

 #### Application Layer

 The Application layer is the boundary between the side-effects and the non-side-effects part.
 The Application layer does not do any processing with side effects, but it loses referencial transparency because of side-effects called in the infrastructure layer.
 I prefer to manage concurrency and transactions here.